-Whether you are teaching Personal Finance, Intro to Business, or providing a campus-wide Financial Literacy Program, give your students the practical experience and confidence they need to manage their personal finances, budget, credit, quality of life and investments.
+Whether you are teaching Personal Finance, Intro to Business, or providing a life skills seminar, give your students the practical experience and confidence they need to manage their personal finances, budget, credit, quality of life and investments.

 Reading about savings, budgeting, credit, and paying your bills on time is one thing, but our simulation makes the students LIVE IT.
 From flat tires on the way to work to unexpected dentist bills, our simulation teachers students to play for the expected and the unexpected.

 Whether you are using our virtual stock market simulation or our personal budgeting game, each includes embedded curriculum to make sure students are learning each step of the way.
 Site licenses are available for larger programs, trading rooms, and campus wide financial literacy initiatives.

 My students rated the Stock-Trak simulation as the highlight of the class.
 The various rankings kept ALL of my students motivated.

 Personal Finance Faculty have used our budget games and virtual trading platform in classes in a variety of ways.

 With the ability to customize the content to match your curriculum and time frame, the options are unlimited.